 - Number of symbols ($) used in tweet

-- Identifying mentioned user’s id with social authority
+- Identifying mentioned user’s ID with social authority

-1. Social Authority’s Impact on Behaviors
+Social Authority’s Impact on Behaviors

-This is the main reason why this research is based on social authority level.
+This is the main reason why this research is based on social authority levels.
 It indicates that Twitter engagement is not a problem for the ones who are being followed as trendsetters or world changers.

-- In Low Social Authority Level, the chances of getting a retweet increase from below 10% to more than 20%
+- In Low Social Authority Level, the chances of getting a retweet increase from below 10% to more than 20%.

 - If you place yourself in Moderate Social Authority Level, where chances of getting a retweet on a tweet without an image are just above 20% (on average), you will have 60% (on average) chances of getting a retweet.

-For example, if your social authority level is 45, your chances of getting at least one favorite on a tweet with those of image-less tweet from a person placed on level 60.
-Or if you have an authority level of 55 you can easily place yourself in high authority level with the help of image-oriented tweets.
+For example, if your social authority level is 45, your chances of getting at least one like on a tweet are similar with those of an image-less tweet from a person of level 60.
+Or if you have an authority level of 55 you can easily place yourself in a high authority level by adding more visuals to your tweets.

 At lower levels, the chances are that a tweet with an image can generate more than 5x retweets (maximum is 9x) at the lowest social authority level.